Cambridge, Idaho: Highways

 The city is served by U.S. Highway 95, connecting to Council and New Meadows to the north and Weiser and Payette to the south.
 State Highway 71 heads northwest from Cambridge to the Brownlee Dam on the Snake River.

+Education

+It is in the Cambridge Joint School District 432.

+Washington County is in the area (but not the taxing region) of the College of Western Idaho, which has its main campus in Nampa.